Environmental Health

 What To Do if Someone Gets Sick

-• A person who is sick should not make, serve, or touch food for others.
+- A person who is sick should not make, serve, or touch food for others.

 People who are sick with norovirus or other gastrointestinal viruses can easily spread the illness to others in the group.
-Avoid preparing food for others for at least three days after your symptoms end.
+Avoid preparing food for others for at least three days after your symptoms end. - Try to isolate people who are sick from other campers.

 This is the best way to prevent the spread of germs.
 People who are sick should not use the same toilets or sleeping areas as those who are healthy.
 Consider carrying extra supplies, if possible, like a hammock, to make separation easier.
 People sick with norovirus should also avoid swimming and other water activities until at least one week after their symptoms are gone.